 Get Out and Vote

-Elections decide who is elected to office, and that plays an important role when it comes to decision making for programs and funding for people with disabilities and children.
+Our elections decide who represents us, and that plays an important role when it comes to decision making for policies and programs for people with disabilities and children.
 Make sure your vote counts!

 Who is My Legislator?